superform-xyz/superform-core/src/forms/README.md

 **ERC4626Form.sol:** The standard implementation of a Form contract.
 This Form interacts with a corresponding ERC4626 compliant vault.

-### Out of scope

-These are example Form implementations to showcase the ability of additional yield types to be added to Superform.

 **ERC4626KYCDAOForm.sol:** The standard implementation of a Form contract integrated with KYCDao's whitelist NFT.
 This Form interacts with a corresponding ERC4626 compliant vault.

 **ERC4626TimelockForm.sol:** A variant of the standard Form contract that includes timelock functionality.
 This Form contract is used when time-based conditions need to be met during the deposit or withdrawal process.
 This Form requires a [TimelockRegistry](../crosschain-data/TimelockStateRegistry.sol) to execute redemption at a later time through the processUnlock() function.